 Let the count down begin!
-The holidays are fast approaching and with that comes all the goodness of the holidays; scrumptious food, parties, shopping, and happy get-togethers.
+The holidays are here and with that comes all the goodness of the holidays; scrumptious food, shopping, and happy cheers.
 Also with the season comes the possibility of adding on thousands of unnecessary calories, weight gain, and an increased waist line.

 How to Make it Fun, Rewarding, and COOL!

 So, it’s dipping in the 40s tonight, is that a reason to put outdoor exercising on freeze?
 Well, with the right preparation, the answer is: No. Here are few recommendations to consider for a fun and safe cold-weather workout:

 As the country edges slowly towards reopening from the COVID-19 quarantine, businesses are putting in place plans to safely get back to normal (or the new normal) operations.
 Gyms and Fitness facilities are no exception to that.

 COVID-19 is NOT going to stop us from staying active!
 Starting tomorrow, I will be posting a brand new Workout of the Day (WOD) at 6:00AM every morning for the next 30 days.
 If we are not out of the quarantine in those 30 days, we will start another challenge!

 COVID-19 is changing the way we think about fitness.
 Gyms, Health Studios, Crossfit Warehouses, even state parks are all shutting down.
 Staying home to stop the pandemic is the way to go.
 Having the ability to still be active while at home is an important step to help you stay strong and healthy.